MicrosoftDocs/azure-devops-yaml-schema/task-reference/download-pipeline-artifact-v2.md

 **`itemPattern`** - **Matching patterns**<br>
 Input alias: `patterns`. `string`.
 Default value: `**`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-One or more file matching patterns (new line delimited) that limit which files get downloaded.
-[More Information on file matching patterns](/azure/devops/pipelines/tasks/file-matching-patterns).
+The file matching patterns that limit downloaded files.
+The value can be one or more file matching patterns that are new line delimited.
+Learn more about [file matching patterns](/azure/devops/pipelines/tasks/file-matching-patterns).
 <!-- :::editable-content-end::: -->
 <br>